 I currently have the Joie Aire Twin, Cybex Eezy S Twist and Babyzen Yoyo 0+ on rotation, depending on what we are doing as a family.

 Therefore my Yoyo isn’t getting used daily.
 I do see it as more of an occasional pram and particularly for travel and holidays.

 However, fellow reviewer Anna says: “I have been using the Babyzen Yoyo for quite a while, and I found the buggy very reliable.
 The chassis is sturdy and durable.
 I have probably abused the stroller more than it should be, as my very tall 3-year-old insists on hitching a ride, and we have travelled a lot and tested the buggy board.
 My impression is that the product will last a good while.
 It’s great, too, that the covers can be taken off easily and washed.”

 How well does the Babyzen Yoyo+ buggy board work?

-The board is designed for a child aged between 2 and 5 to stand or sit between the buggy’s handlebar and the grown-up, rather than popping their head through the bar.
+The board is designed for a child aged 2-5 years to stand or sit between the buggy’s handlebar and the grown-up, rather than popping their head through the bar.
 It’s suitable up to a maximum weight of 20kg.

 Is it easy to attach to the back of the Yoyo stroller?

-Yes, it’s a joy to attach to the stroller.
-There are two holes in the chassis of the buggy, and the board comes with a patented connecting system which allows you to click it on and off with one hand.
-You pinch two rings that retract two metal pegs and then release them into the holes.
+Yes, it’s a joy to attach to the stroller, according to fellow reviewer, Anna.
+There are 2 holes in the chassis of the buggy, and the board comes with a patented connecting system which allows you to click it on and off with one hand.
+You pinch 2 rings that retract 2 metal pegs and then release them into the holes.

 How do you store the buggy board when it’s not in use?